Hurting the feelings of the Chinese people: Mexico

-On September 9, 2011, Mexican president Felipe Calderón met with the 14th Dalai Lama; on the 10th, Chinese foreign ministry spokesperson Ma Zhaoxu made an official statement stating that China expressed strong dissatisfaction and resolute opposition to the meeting, and that the meeting "hurt the feelings of the Chinese people".
+On September 9, 2011, president of Mexico Felipe Calderón met with the 14th Dalai Lama; the following day, Chinese foreign ministry spokesperson Ma Zhaoxu made an official statement that the meeting "hurt the feelings of the Chinese people".

 Hong Kong

-On October 13, 2016, the Government of Hong Kong condemned lawmakers Leung Chung-hang and Yau Wai-ching as having "harmed the feelings of our compatriots" in a written statement, following allegations that they intentionally pronounced the word "China" as "Chee-na", （Hong Kong Government Cantonese Romanisation uses the same "ch" letter combination to represent both aspirated chʼ and unaspirated ch, and omits the diacritics.
-English readers may find this spelling confusing and mispronounce the sounds.Yale romanization of Cantonese, on the other hand, uses different letters to represent these two sounds.
+On October 13, 2016, the Government of Hong Kong condemned opposition lawmakers Leung Chung-hang and Yau Wai-ching as having "harmed the feelings of our compatriots" in a written statement, following allegations that they intentionally pronounced the word "China" as "Chee-na", (Note: Hong Kong Government Cantonese Romanisation uses the same "ch" letter combination to represent both aspirated chʼ and unaspirated ch, and omits the diacritics.
+English readers may find this spelling confusing and mispronounce the sounds.
+Yale romanization of Cantonese, on the other hand, uses different letters to represent these two sounds.
 The Yale Romanization for these two characters is "ji1 na5".
-To enable English readers to produce a pronunciation closest to the Cantonese, spelling it as "Jee-na" would be more appropriate.）the Cantonese pronunciation of the Japanese ethnic slur Shina, during their swearing-in ceremony; Xinhua News Agency reported that a representative of the Hong Kong Liaison Office made an official statement condemning the act as "challenging the nation's dignity and severely hurting the feelings of all Chinese people and overseas Chinese, including Hong Kong compatriots".
+To enable English readers to produce a pronunciation closest to the Cantonese, spelling it as "Jee-na" would be more appropriate.) the Cantonese pronunciation of the Japanese ethnic slur Shina, during their swearing-in ceremony; Xinhua News Agency reported that a representative of the Hong Kong Liaison Office made an official statement condemning the act as "challenging the nation's dignity and severely hurting the feelings of all Chinese people and overseas Chinese, including Hong Kong compatriots".

-On August 3, 2019, during the 2019–20 Hong Kong protests, an unknown protester lowered the national flag of China at Tsim Sha Tsui and threw it into the sea; the Hong Kong and Macau Affairs Office issued a statement condemning "extremist radicals who have seriously violated the National Flag Law of the People's Republic of China... flagrantly offending the dignity of the country and the nation, wantonly trampling on the baseline of the one country, two systems principle, and greatly hurting the feelings of all Chinese people".
+On August 3, 2019, during the 2019–2020 Hong Kong protests, an unknown protester lowered the national flag of China at Tsim Sha Tsui and threw it into the sea; the Hong Kong and Macao Affairs Office issued a statement condemning "extremist radicals who have seriously violated the National Flag Law of the People's Republic of China... flagrantly offending the dignity of the country and the nation, wantonly trampling on the baseline of the one country, two systems principle, and greatly hurting the feelings of all Chinese people".

 Glory to Hong Kong

 In November 2022, after a rugby match in South Korea played "Glory to Hong Kong" for the Hong Kong team, lawmaker Starry Lee said that Asia Rugby should apologize to "the entire [Chinese] population."
-In December 2022, security chief Chris Tang appealed to Google to "correct" the search results to list "March of the Volunteers" instead of "Glory to Hong Kong" when searching for the national anthem of Hong Kong, and said that the song being the top result hurt the feelings of Hong Kong people.
+In December 2022, Hong Kong Secretary for Security Chris Tang appealed to Google to "correct" the search results to list "March of the Volunteers" instead of "Glory to Hong Kong" when searching for the national anthem of Hong Kong, and said that the latter song being the top result hurt the feelings of Hong Kong people.